NicholasIndorf/HipHopPopularity/README.md

 ## Data Gathering
 I gathered data from the [Spotify API](https://developer.spotify.com/documentation/web-api/), not only because it is the platform we are seeking to optimize on, but also because it is an extremely comprehensive database.
 I used the [Spotipy python package](https://spotipy.readthedocs.io/en/2.19.0/#) to access the API.
-For more information on how I gathered the data, please look at my data gathering section in HipHopPopularity.ipynb, and in particular the custom function `get_tracks` in the glossary.
+For more information on how I gathered the data, please look at my data gathering section in the main notebook, and in particular the custom function `get_tracks` in the glossary.

 ## Data Understanding
 This data represented 16168 tracks released 2019-2021, and included popularity scores (0-100, 100 being most popular) and http links for ~30 second preview mp3s.
 The data was not as complete as it could have been (some well-known artists were not fully represented), but it was still quite extensive and representative of the hip hop landscape for those years.
-Much more exploratory information in HipHopPopularity.ipynb.
+Much more exploratory information in the main notebook.

 ## Data Processing
 Mp3s were gathered from these links and transformed into mel spectrograms.
 Mel spectrograms are a well-known tool to represent audio data in a visual format.